Travellers at Aoraki Mount Cook in New Zealand

 Susan: Thanks.

 Andrew: So, you were looking for tours.
-Did you look at other ways of traveling?
+Did you look at other ways of travelling?

-Andrew: And what were the things that you…that were important to you for this trip that made you look at MoaTek?
+Andrew: And what were the things that you…that were important to you for this trip that made you look at MoaTrek?

 Andrew: Excellent.
 Now, you said just before that you were a little bit nervous about coming over.
-What, if you don’t mind me asking, what were the things you were nervous or I’d say worried but, you know, thinking about beforehand?
+What, if you don’t mind me asking, what were the things you were nervous about or I won’t say worried but, thinking about beforehand?

 Susan: It is.
 It’s amazing.

-Scroll through some photos of Susan and her MoaTrek friends
+See some photos of Susan and her MoaTrek friends on tour

-Andrew: And, and you’ve done trips that you’ve organized yourself before.
-And how would you compare the difference between a trip where you’re doing all the bookings and organizing compared to this one where you’re on an on a tour like MoaTrek?
+Andrew: You’ve done trips that you’ve organized yourself before.
+How would you compare the difference between a trip where you’re doing all the bookings and organising compared to this one where you’re on an on a tour like MoaTrek?

-Andrew: But we’re all like that, aren’t we?
+Andrew: We’re all like that, aren’t we?
 In our 20s and 30s, we do it ourselves and then as we get older, 40s and 50s, we start letting someone else do it, right?

 Susan: He’s a character, exceptionally fun and exceptionally knowledgeable.

 Andrew: Very good.
-Because what we often hear after the trip is that people say that, you know, they really felt like it was traveling around New Zealand with a friend.
+Because what we often hear after the trip is that people say that, you know, they really felt like it was travelling around New Zealand with a friend.

 Susan: Absolutely.